ashleygyngell/CryptMo-CAsh/README.md

 # CryptMo-CAsh - Project 2 @ GA (General Assembly)

-This was my first paired project on the Software Engineering Immersive course, coded in collaboration with [Mohamed Mohamed](https://github.com/momoh66)
+This was my first paired project on the Software Engineering Immersive course, built in collaboration with [Mohamed Mohamed](https://github.com/momoh66)

 ![app-screenshot]